The new season of 'The Late Late Show' kicks off tonight with Ryan Tubridy entering his second decade at the helm.

 There wasn't a dry eye in the house.

 Okay, okay, okay, we could have a whole list of our favourite Toy Show moments (oh wait, we do) and we're sorry Amy meeting Ed Sheeran didn't make the final cut or young Domhnall meeting Robbie Keane, but JohnJoe the horologist chatting to Ryan is one of our all-time very moments of Irish TV.

 JohnJoe stole the show back in 2009 when he rocked up in the body of an eight-year-old but the mind of a sixty-year-old intellectual who had perhaps been at the sherry.

 It's thanks to JohnJoe we all now know what a horologist is too.

 9. The Snow Show

-If ever 'The Late Late Show' demonstrated their resilience in the face of adversity it was earlier this year during the snow when Ryan and the team decided the show must go on despite the entire country being on lock down.
+If ever 'The Late Late Show' demonstrated their resilience in the face of adversity it was in 2018 during The Beast from the East' when Ryan and the team decided the show must go on despite the entire country being on lockdown.
 It pretty much consisted of anyone who was in walking distance of RTÉ and a handful of guests, but full marks for a solid effort.

 10. Tribute to Gerry Ryan